dovecot/documentation/docs/howto/lmtp/exim.md

 }
 ```

-(If you don't mind allowing case insensitive logins for dovecot
+(If you don't mind allowing case-insensitive logins for dovecot
 authentication, you may set [[setting,auth_username_format]] in the global
 configuration accordingly and renounce the above change).